Hullow/Minishell/Documentation/Shell-functioning.md

 - identifiers for terminals: named with uppercase letters and underscores; for example, NEWLINE, ASSIGN_OP, NAME.

 - identifiers for non-terminals: all lowercase

+### Parsing principles
+- For each derivation from a grammar, there is a corresponding **parse tree**
+- Each node in the **parse tree** corresponds to one symbol in the BNF grammar:
+	- Leaves: terminal symbols
+	- Internal nodes: nonterminal symbols
+	- Root: start symbol
+- The **children of an internal node in the parse tree** correspond to the symbols in a definition of the nonterminal symbol corresponding to their parent node
+- Reading the leaves of the parse tree left to right gives you the string that has been parsed

 ### 3.0.
 Token identifiers
 - Operator token identifier: